w0rs3/AntTestTool/README.md

 ### Note on FractalAnt
 The configuration must meet the following condition:
 dimension = subdimension*(depth+1)
-FractalAnt is not invertible in all valid configurations, so currently a bug is still assumed.
-However, it can be assumed that the functionality for invertible configurations, work flawlessly.

 ### Note on vocabulary
 Here ring stands for an arrangement of states, objects, properties, or variables according to a circle in graph theory.
 Here, each element of a ring has an in-ring predecessor and successor.
 It is important that from each element, its predecessor and successor can be reached.
 Elements of a ring can have additionally elements outside of the ring as predecessors.
 A ring has a defined forward and backward direction.